Tips for Painting Water and Reflections

 • In clear water, the rocks and objects under the water are seen.

-One trick: Gradate the reflected images in the background from light, cool and clear to the foreground to darker and more olive green.
-Keep in mind, the reflected sky in water close to you tends to look darker, grayer and more blue-violet than in far-away water.
+One trick: Gradate the reflected images in the background from light, cool, and clear to the foreground to darker and more olive green.
+Keep in mind, the reflected sky in the water close to you tends to look darker, grayer, and more blue-violet than in far-away water.

 Understanding the Shapes & Angles Reflected in the Water: